-This course continues the preparation of the fundamentals of expository prose with special emphasis on rhetorical principles of argumentation.
+3 credits (3 lec hrs/wk)This course continues the preparation of the fundamentals of expository prose with special emphasis on rhetorical principles of argumentation.
 Special attention is given to audience and style.
-The basic principles and use of logic in argumentative/persuasive writing are introduced.
+The basic princiand use logic in ples of argumentative/ persuasive writing are introduced.